elizabethJeudy/elizabethJeudy/README.md

 Front-end Developer
 -------------------

-My interest in code started in February of 2022 and by May, I had enrolled in SheCodes Workshops.
+My interest in code started in in February of 2022 and by May, I had enrolled in SheCodes Workshops.
 Since then, I've completed SheCodes Basics, SheCodes Plus, SheCodes Responsive, and I am currently completing SheCodes React.
 Simultaneously, I am learning through CodeCademy.
 I love to build things and I love learning new ways to build them.
-My portfolio is currently under work so feel free to check out my Netlify below!
+My portfolio is currently under work so feel free to check out my Netflify below!

 * 🌍  I'm based in South FL
 * 🖥️  See my portfolio at [app.netlify.com/teams/elizabethjeudy/sites](http://app.netlify.com/teams/elizabethjeudy/sites )